ncusi/HaPy-Bug/code/Documentation/miniatura_protocol.md

 # Examples

-Model annotations can be found in **model annotations** project.
+Model annotations can be found in **model annotations** project in LabelStudio, and corresponding "model annotations_29.json" file.
 These annotations were established by 3 experts.
 In the first run, the experts annotated independently.
 In the second run, the annotations were compared, lines with diverging annotations were discussed, and one version was chosen by consensus.